Applications for geographical indications for non-EU products in 2025

 Recommended Actions

-Objections to a name to be registered as geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon) can be communicated to the European Commission within 3 and 4 months, respectively, from the date the application is published in the Official Journal of the European Union.
+Objections to a name being registered as a geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon) can be communicated to the European Commission within 3 and 4 months, respectively, from the date the application is published in the Official Journal of the European Union.

 Background